+Identification of course:
-- 1.1 Course prefix: HON 300

-- 1.2 Course title: Honors Colloquium

-- 2. Current special requirements: Honors Eligibility or 3.2 overall university GPA required

-3. Proposed special requirements: None

-4. Rationale for the revision of special requirements: We would like to expand Honors 300 to welcome any students from across the university by eliminating the requirement for Honors Eligibility or a 3.2 overall university GPA.
-Although Honors 300 offers a glimpse of the educational philosophy of the Honors Academy-emphasizing applied learning, interdisciplinarity, and civic responsibility-it often focuses on unique themes that might be of particular relevance to a student outside the Honors Academy.
-For example, past themes of this interdisciplinary colloquium have included the "Poetry and Prozac", "Chess", "What is Creativity?", and "Monsters, Maggots, and Morphine."
-We would like to invite more faculty outside the Honors Academy to propose and offer such interdisciplinary courses.
-Likewise, we believe there are students outside Honors who have a particular interest in the topic and would bring great value to the classes.
-In short, this change would be a way to help break down institutional walls between the Honors Academy and the rest of the university.

-5. Effect on completion of major/minor sequence: None

-6. Proposed term for implementation: Spring 2018
+1.1 Course prefix: HON 300 1.2 Course title: Honors Colloquium 2.
+Current special requirements: Honors Eligibility or 3.2 overall university GPA required 3.
+Prop osed special requirements: None 4. welco Eligii educa intero partio intero Creat outsio believ omale for the revision of special requirements: We ome any students from across the university by elimbility or a 3.2 overall university GPA.
+Although Holational philosophy of the Honors Academy-emphadisciplinarity, and civic responsibility-it often focular relevance to a student outside the Honors Acadesciplinary colloquium have included the "Poetry attivity?", and "Monsters, Maggots, and Morphine."
+In the Honors Academy to propose and offer such it we there are students outside Honors who have a paggreat value to the classes.
+In short, this change work utional walls between the Honors Academy and the ninating the requirement for Honors onors 300 offers a glimpse of the asizing applied learning, uses on unique themes that might be of demy.
+For example, past themes of this and Prozac", "Chess", "What is We would like to invite more faculty interdisciplinary courses.
+Likewise, we reticular interest in the topic and would all be a way to help break down 5.
+Effect on completion of major/minor sequence: None 6.
+Prop osed term for implementation: Spring 2018 7.
+Date s of prior committee approvals: Hono ors Academy 03/09/2017 Univ ersity College Curriculum Committee 3/28/2017 Profe essional Education Council (if applicable) Gene eral Education Committee (if applicable) - Unde ergraduate Curriculum Committee Univ ersity Senate

+Proposal Date: January 26, 2017

-University College School of Professional Studies Organizational Leadership Proposal to Revise a Program (Consent)
+University College School of Professional Studies Organizational Leadership Proposal to Revise a Program (Action Item)